 Working with children has also been a passion which led me to Primary School teaching in 1988.
 I graduated with a Grad.Dip.Ed.(Music) in 1992 from RMIT (formally Phillip Institute of Technology) in Melbourne.
 I have also had experience performing in choirs, leading children’s choirs, performing in musical theatre productions and dance (gold star Ballroom and Latin American).

 I realise each student has their own learning style, so I like to offer a few options for teaching methods.
 I’m very familiar with the classical educator Charlotte Mason, so I’ll often incorporate some of her techniques to help with theory learning and familiarisation of traditional songs.
 I will usually cover these areas in lessons: music listening and rote learning, singing (or humming .. but I do encourage the use of the voice to develop aural skills), music reading and analysis (or theory), composition and sight reading exercises.
 Duets and ensemble work are encouraged as much as possible.
 I will also use games to reinforce a particular learning point at the end of a lesson.

 While my personal background in piano learning was classically based, I encourage students to learn a variety of styles.
 This would include jazz, blues, modern as well as classical, so that there is a broad repertoire.

-Since taking on private piano students, several have successfully completed AMEB exams from Preliminary to Grade 6.
+Since taking on private piano students, several have successfully completed AMEB and ANZCA exams.
 Students have completed either Piano, Piano for Leisure, Singing for Leisure or Theory.
 I am also familiar with the ABRSM syllabus for singing, having completed Grade 8 recently myself.

 If you’d like to contact me about lessons, head on over to the CONTACT page and complete the form.
 I’ll be in touch!